 - geothermal activities (Geothermal Energy Act 2010)

 - greenhouse gas storage activities (Greenhouse Gas Storage Act 2009).

 Resource activities frequently include activities which are listed in schedule 2 of the Environmental Protection Regulation 2019.
 These are referred to as ancillary activities, since they form part of the resource activity as a single integrated operation on-tenure.

 For example, most mining activities would include some chemical storage (section 8, schedule 2 of the Environmental Protection Regulation 2019) as part of their operation.
 This activity can be included as part of your application for an EA.
 If the chemical storage activity is to be undertaken off-tenure, the activity is a prescribed ERA and a separate EA application is required.
 Once the EAs are granted, they can be amalgamated into a single EA.
-The Summary of annual fees for ERAs - ESR/2015/1746 (PDF, 190KB) outlines the resource activities that require an EA.
+The Summary of annual fees for ERAs (ESR/2015/1746) (PDF, 587KB) outlines the resource activities that require an EA.

-If you are planning to undertake a mining activity, you will need to apply for a mining resource authority from the Department of Natural Resources, Mines and Energy (DNRME).
+If you are planning to undertake a mining activity, you will need to apply for a mining resource authority from the Department of Resources.
 You will then need to apply for an EA from the Department of Environment and Science (DES) using your tenure reference number.
 Some EA applications, called resource projects, may involve more than 1 resource tenure licensed as a single integrated operation.

 Note: If you are applying for a site-specific EA for a mining lease, then an application for a progressive rehabilitation and closure plan (PRC plan) is required.
-If a PRC plan does not accompany a site-specific application for an EA for a mining lease, a proposed PRC plan will need to be submitted at the same time.
+If a PRC plan does not accompany a site-specific application for an EA for a mining lease, a proposed PRC plan will need to be submitted at a later stage in the application process.
 An EA for a mining activity will only be approved with a PRCP schedule.